-AUTHOR: Brian Robinson

-APPROVING OFFICER: Brian Robinson

-DATE OF REPORT: 26 June 2025
+AUTHOR: Brian Robinson APPROVING OFFICER: Brian Robinson DATE OF REPORT: 26 June 2025 and the creation of a community garden.
+Subsequently Council resolved (Resolution 05/24-23) at its Ordinary Meeting held on 16 May 2024 to:

 The subject land is a 2,023m2 industrial property located on the northern side of Richardson Road within the Kalbarri Industrial Area.
 As reflected on the location plan below, the site is currently developed with a 15m deep, 30m wide industrial shed.
 Similar sized Industrial zoned lots abut the site.